 How to order a low dose screening chest CT:

 - Mt.
 Baker Imaging requires a physician order for all lung screening CT studies.
 Self-referral is not accepted.

 - On the day of the examination, the patient should bring identification and any insurance information.

 In EPIC, search for RIS 3755 or in the MBI preference list search for MBI: CT Chest Screening WO contrast (LOW-DOSE SCREENING FOR LUNG CANCER).

 For non-electronic orders:

-The most common criteria for insurance coverage is:
+The criteria for insurance coverage are:

-*one pack-year=smoking one pack per day for one year
+*One pack-year=smoking one pack per day for one year

 NLST Research Team, Reduced Lung-Cancer Mortality with Low-Dose Computed Tomographic Screening.
 N Engl J Med 2011; 365:395-409.